 - Super Mario Bros.
 2 sticks to Mario sleeping in his bed after the Enemy Roll Call ends and the words "The End" are written.
 The All-Stars remake does allow you to save and quit, though.

 - Super Mario World: after the credits and an Enemy Roll Call, the game sticks to a screen with Mario, Luigi, and Peach under the words, "THE END".
+The GBA remake finally allows the player to exit the screen.

 - Super Mario World 2: Yoshi's Island does this in both its original version and its GBA remake.
 The remake even has an additional clear screen it will stick you on when you manage to get 100 points on every level.